benmvp/slides/md/2015-no-js-fossetcon.md

 NOTES:
 _[31 minutes]_

+- Used to define what property, or properties, you want to apply a transition effect to.
 - `none` means no animation, just regular hover
 - Only "range" style properties can be animated (like numbers & colors)
 - You can set an individual property, so the others change immediately, but `border-radius` animates